-- A.2.
-Call on the Church to orient its life towards life-giving communities of discipleship and mission including: - a.
-Our communities of faith58 orienting their lives towards intentional, consistent, relational and contextual approaches to making and growing disciples; - Our various expressions of the Uniting Church within local communities (e.g. communities of faith, agencies and schools) to seek structural and relational ways to deepen connections to be more intentional about participating in shared mission; - c.
-The wider Church to orienting resources (financial, personnel, property) towards resourcing and supporting communities of faith towards that task. - A.3.
-Establish the principle that all communities which exhibit the marks of a Congregation as described in the Basis of Union59 will have the opportunity to be recognised as a Congregation.
-Invite all communities of faith and councils of the Church to reflect on this principle and its implications for our life as a Church and the fulfillment of their responsibilities. - A.4.
-Authorise the ASC to review and amend the regulations to: - a.
-Align the regulations with the principle established in A.3 - b.
-Increase the flexibility for communities of faith to be governed by fit-forpurpose governance arrangements.
-Include in the review the fulfillment of the following principles: - i.
-Moving away from the normative structure being one Congregation with one Church Council; - ii.
-Enabling various types of communities of faith to be governed by a single Church Council; - iii.
-Providing for effective structures under a Church Council to support local ministry and mission overseen by the Church Council;
+2. Call on the Church to orient its life towards life-giving communities of discipleship and mission including:

+- a) Our communities of faith58 orienting their lives towards intentional, consistent, relational and contextual approaches to making and growing disciples; - Our various expressions of the Uniting Church within local communities (e.g. communities of faith, agencies and schools) to seek structural and relational ways to deepen connections to be more intentional about participating in shared mission; - c) The wider Church to orienting resources (financial, personnel, property) towards resourcing and supporting communities of faith towards that task. - 3.
+Establish the principle that any communities which exhibit the marks of a Congregation as described in the Basis of Union59 may be recognised as a Congregation.
+Invite all communities of faith and councils of the Church to reflect on this principle and its implications for our life as a Church and the fulfillment of their responsibilities. - 4.
+Amend Constitution to read60: - 24.
+For the effective exercise of their responsibilities and for the better ordering of the life of the Congregations, bodies and agencies: - (a) each Congregation shall form a Church Council shall be formed to have oversight over: - (i) a Congregation by the Congregation; or - (b)(ii) a group of more than one Congregation, body or agency by agreement amongst them and each relevant Presbytery; where authorised by the Presbytery, more than one Congregation may form a joint Church Council; and - (eb) one, or more than one, Congregation any Church Council may form such other committees or agencies as may be necessary or desirable.